learn. X-Particles 3

 Minimum Requirements: X-Particles 3 / Cinema 4D R13 and above / Some tutorials require the MoGraph module.

-Purchase an X-Particles 3 Locked or Floating Licence from helloluxx to receive this exclusive training at 50% off the full price of buying the training alone.
-If you have previously bought X-Particles 3 from us, please contact Fleur with your order number to receive your discount code for this training.
+If you have previously bought X-Particles 3 from us, please contact Fleur with your order number to receive a discount code for this training.

 learn.
 X-Particles 3